 Remotely operated vehicle (ROV) Deep Discoverer is owned by the NOAA Office of Ocean Exploration and Research and was built and continues to be maintained and operated by the Global Foundation for Ocean Exploration (GFOE) .
-Also known as “D2,” the vehicle is operated off NOAA Ship Okeanos Explorer with its sister vehicle, Seirios.
+Also known as “D2,” the vehicle is operated off NOAA Ship Okeanos Explorer with its companion vehicle, Seirios.

 Capable of diving to depths of 3.7 miles (6,000 meters), D2 provides scientists unprecedented access to the deep ocean.
 The main capability of Deep Discoverer is the ability to capture high-definition video, with the vehicle’s primary camera able to zoom in on a three-inch long organism from 10 feet away.
 D2’s 20 LED lights provide 150,000 lumens of light, illuminating the otherwise dark depths of the ocean.